-Other comments and suggestions received on the draft LPP are provided and responded to in Attachment 3 to this Report.
+Other comments and suggestions received on the draft LPP are provided and responded to in Attachment 3 to Report CJ037-03/21.

 Several submissions commented on matters beyond the draft LPP, these included:

 - concern regarding signs in thoroughfares regulated by the local law - request for more proactive monitoring of compliance with respect to signs and advertising.